valermor/galen-api-ports/README.md

 ![API port concept](/galen-api-ports.png)

-The services Galen APIs can be divided into two sets:
+The services Galen APIs provide can be divided into two sets:

 - Hierarchical reports creation